Mocker/Twisted/README.txt

 RUNNING THE GAME:

-On Windows or Mac OS X, locate the "run_game.pyw" file and double-click it.

-Othewise open a terminal / console and "cd" to the game directory and run:
+open a terminal / console and "cd" to the game directory and run:

   python run_game.py

 HOW TO PLAY THE GAME:

-Move the cursor around the screen with the mouse.

-Press the left mouse button to fire the ducks.
+Use arrows keys to move around.
+Space to jump / select menu items.

 LICENSE:

-This game skellington is placed in the Public Domain.
+Why would you want to use this code?